Equidistribution and Counting for orbits of geometrically finite hyperbolic groups: Introduction

-(3) Theorem \ref{m11} is not limited to geometrically finite groups as Peign\'e \cite{Peigne2003} constructed a large class of geometrically infinite groups admitting a finite Bowen-Margulis-Sullivan measure.
-Note that $\op{sk}_\G(w_0)$ is finite whenever $E_{w_0}$ is compact.

-(4) When $V$ is a two sheeted hyperboloid (i.e., $Q(w_0)<0$), the orbital counting with respect to the hyperbolic metric balls was obtained by Lax and Phillips \cite{LaxPhillips} for $\G$ geometrically finite with $\delta_\Gamma>(n-1)/2$, by Lalley \cite{Lalley1989} for convex cocompact subgroups and by Roblin \cite{Roblin2003} for all groups with finite Bowen-Margulis-Sullivan measure.
+(3) When $Q(w_0)<0$, the orbital counting with respect to the hyperbolic metric balls was obtained by Lax and Phillips \cite{LaxPhillips} for $\G$ geometrically finite with $\delta>(n-1)/2$, by Lalley \cite{Lalley1989} for convex cocompact subgroups and by Roblin \cite{Roblin2003} for all groups with finite Bowen-Margulis-Sullivan measure.